What does an auto engineer do?

 They work in a global profession

-Automotive engineers and automotive companies exist all over the world, based in completely different cultures and speaking totally different languages.
+Automotive engineers and automotive companies exist all over the world, in completely different cultures and speak totally different languages.
 The automotive engineer needs to know how to communicate on a global level and have a horizon broader than just their own culture.

 A great way to be a part of this international community is to join an automotive engineering society in your county.
 FISITA exists as the global voice of the automotive engineering profession and aims to bring this community together and encourage the discussion and development of issues facing the international industry.
 To get involved and join your national society, take a look at FISITA’s list of Member Societies.

 Work experience at an automotive company is highly desirable on a CV, and the FISITA Travel Bursary is designed to help fund such an endeavour.

 Automotive engineers are forward-thinking people.
 They are dynamic, visionary, and are employed based on their ability to think outside the box.
 One way to expand your horizons, engage your passion, and to start thinking like an automotive engineer is to get involved with extra-curricular activities and competitions.
 We have collected information on a variety of programmes that you can get involved with here.